 Choose a Medium Or Small Size Pen

 This refers to the length of your pen or marker rather than the width.
-The Zig Brushables pen is a great beginner pen.
+The Zig Brushables pen are great beginner pens.
 I’ve also really enjoyed the Faber Castell Pitt Artist Pen which has a shorter tip for more control while you’re still learning.

 The Pentel Touch pen is another great option and is the smallest option of the three.